sandialabs/capp/README.md

 by building packages just to support one application, hence the name is a shortening of "C Application".
 CApp depends only on CMake and Git, and is actually written in the CMake language for portability.
 It assumes all packages have source code stored in Git repositories and are compiled with CMake.
-CApp is built around the notion of an application repository, which is a Git repository containing "package files": CMake language files which describe packages needed to build the application, their exact version expressed as a Git commit, their dependencies, and the CMake arguments needed to configure each package.
+CApp is built around the notion of an build repository, which is a Git repository containing "package files": CMake language files which describe packages needed to build the application, their exact version expressed as a Git commit, their dependencies, and the CMake arguments needed to configure each package.